-‘Should I visit a Long Neck hill tribe in Thailand?’ has to be one of the most common questions backpackers ask themselves when they are planning their trips to Thailand.
+‘Should I visit a Long Neck tribe in Thailand?’ has to be one of the most common questions backpackers ask themselves when they are planning their trips to Thailand.

-Much has been written about the controversial ‘Long Neck’ hill tribe villages online, with many travel bloggers urging people not to visit them, warning that they are exploitative human zoos where women have no choice but to wear the infamous brass rings around their necks to attract tourism.
+Much has been written about the controversial ‘Long Neck’ tribe villages online, with many travel bloggers urging people not to visit them, warning that they are exploitative human zoos where women have no choice but to wear the infamous brass rings around their necks to attract tourism.

 However, is there any truth to this?
 Are visits to the Long Neck villages unethical?
 I decided to find out…